 A doctor can also perform an electromyography (EMG) or electroneurography (ENoG) to diagnose Bell’s palsy.
 These tests are usually administered to Bell’s palsy patients who are dealing with severe cases of facial paralysis.

-Ultimately, a doctor requires as much medical information as possible from their patient to provide him or her with an accurate diagnosis.
-So, it is paramount for a patient to tell their doctor if he or she previously experienced Bell’s palsy.
-The doctor can then review their patient’s medical history and conduct additional testing as needed.
-He or she can also work diligently on their patient’s behalf to properly treat their Bell’s palsy symptoms.
+Ultimately, a doctor requires as much medical information as possible from their patient to provide an accurate diagnosis.
+So, it is paramount for a patient to tell their doctor if they previously experienced Bell’s palsy.
+The doctor can then review the patient’s medical history and conduct additional testing as needed.

 Does Recurring Bell’s Palsy Require Medical Treatment?

-It is always better to err on the side of caution, particularly when it comes to treating Bell’s palsy.
+When Bell’s palsy symptoms appear, seeking medical care right away is the safest and most effective approach.
 By meeting with a doctor, a patient can receive expert support to address their Bell’s palsy symptoms.
 A doctor can help a patient determine a safe and effective way to treat these symptoms and minimize the risk of recurrence as well.

 In most cases, Bell’s palsy symptoms disappear on their own within about six to nine months of the condition’s onset.
 To treat these symptoms, a doctor may prescribe corticosteroids or antiviral medications.
-A doctor may also recommend physical therapy, so their patient can learn exercises he or she can use to strengthen and improve the coordination of their facial muscles.
+A doctor may also recommend physical therapy, so their patient can learn exercises to strengthen and improve the coordination of their facial muscles.
 There may be times when a patient is a good candidate for Botox injections, which can temporarily correct facial paralysis caused by Bell’s palsy.

 If Bell’s palsy symptoms persist for eight months or longer or recur, a treatment consultation with Dr. Babak Azizzadeh of The Facial Paralysis Institute can be beneficial.
 At this point, Dr. Azizzadeh can evaluate a patient and find out if he or she qualifies for surgery.